Induction lamp

-Two systems are common: plasma lamps, in which microwaves or radio waves, energizes a bulb filled with sulfur vapor or metal halides, and fluorescent induction lamps, which are like a conventional fluorescent lamp bulb that induces current with an external or an internal coil of wire via electromagnetic induction.
+Two systems are common: plasma lamps, in which microwaves or radio waves energize a bulb filled with sulfur vapor or metal halides, and fluorescent induction lamps, which are like conventional fluorescent lamp bulbs that induce current with an external or an internal coil of wire via electromagnetic induction.

 History

-In 1882, Philip Diehl (inventor) was awarded a patent for a kind of induction incandescent lamp.
+In 1882, Philip Diehl was awarded a patent for a kind of induction incandescent lamp.

 Nikola Tesla demonstrated wireless transfer of power to electrodeless lamps in his lectures and articles in the 1890s, and subsequently patented a system of light and power distribution on those principles.

 In 1967 and 1968, John Anderson of General Electric applied for patents for electrodeless lamps.
 In 1971, Fusion UV Systems installed a 300-watt electrodeless microwave plasma UV lamp on a Coors can production line.
 Philips introduced their QL induction lighting systems, operating at 2.65 MHz, in 1990 in Europe and in 1992 in the US.
 Matsushita had induction light systems available in 1992.
 Intersource Technologies also announced one in 1992, called the E-lamp.
 Operating at 13.6 MHz, it was available on the US market in 1993.

-In 1990, Michael Ury, Charles Wood and colleagues formulated the concept of the sulfur lamp.
+In 1990, Michael Ury, Charles Wood, and colleagues formulated the concept of the sulfur lamp.
 With support from the United States Department of Energy, it was further developed in 1994 by Fusion Lighting of Rockville, Maryland, a spinoff of the Fusion UV division of Fusion Systems Corporation.
 Its origins are in microwave discharge light sources used for ultraviolet curing in the semiconductor and printing industries.

 Since 1994, General Electric has produced its induction lamp Genura with an integrated high frequency driver, operating at 2.65 MHz.
 In 1996, Osram started selling their Endura induction light system, operating at 250 kHz.
 It is available in the US as the Sylvania Icetron.
 In 1997, PQL Lighting introduced in the US the Superior Life Brand induction lighting systems.
 Most induction lighting systems are rated for 100,000 hours of use before requiring absolute component replacements.